How Not to Be Seen: Plot

+After a short piece about a man who rode a tricycle across the Atlantic Ocean who couldn’t be interviewed as he had gone to the wrong studio, he interviews football player Ludovic Grayson, "the man who scored all six goals in Arsenal's 1-0 victory over the Turkish Champions FC Botty" (Terry Jones), who is hiding in a filing cabinet to protect himself from being seen, and therefore caught and killed.
+However, when the presenter explains that Grayson can still be heard, the latter is killed in the resulting explosion.
+The presenter then introduces "Jackie Charlton and the Tonettes", where they perform "Yummy, Yummy, Yummy" by Ohio Express while hiding inside shipping crates.

 Performances

 "How Not to Be Seen" was first broadcast as the 11th episode of the show's second series (episode 24) on 8 December 1970.
 The sketch was reproduced in And Now For Something Completely Different with some alterations: there are 47 people stated to be in the first shot (rather than 40), Mr. E. V. Lambert was renamed Mr. E. W. Lambert, the farmland scene isn't shown, the beach hut scene is replaced with a tent in the woods and shortened, and the explosions of Lord Langdon's and others' houses are not shown.
 The segment ends with the narrator saying, "And this is where he lived.
 And this is where he was born," while the neighbour's house and birthplace are destroyed.
 The camera then zooms in on Cleese at a desk, laughing maniacally.
 He proceeds to say, with a serious face, "And now for something completely different" and immediately explodes, segueing into the opening credits.